websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/selecting-assets-in-the-asset-publisher-widget.md

 # Selecting Assets in the Asset Publisher Widget

-You can configure the Asset Publisher Widget to select assets dynamically based on specific criteria, or you can select assets manually, specifying exactly what assets to display.
-You can also display assets from [Collections](../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md).
+You can configure the Asset Publisher Widget to select Assets dynamically based on specific criteria, or you can select Assets manually, specifying exactly what assets to display.
+You can also display Assets from [Collections](../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md).

 ```note::
    For users on Liferay 7.2 and below, Collections are referred to as `Content Sets <../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md#liferay-dxp-7-2>`_.
 ```

-To select assets to publish in the *Asset Publisher* widget,
+To select Assets to publish in the *Asset Publisher* widget,

 1. Click the *Actions* menu (![Click on the Options button at the top-right corner of the widget for configuration.](../../../images/icon-options.png)) at the top-right corner of the Asset Publisher Widget.